JPEGMafia: In other media

 In March 2020, Hendricks started a vlog series on his YouTube channel called HTBAR (How To Build A Relationship).
-The series features JPEGMAFIA talking to other artists and friends about various topics, mostly about music, life and politics.
-Each episode's soundtrack consist of unreleased songs, demos and instrumentals produced by JPEGMAFIA.
+The series features JPEGMafia talking to other artists and friends about various topics, mostly about music, life and politics.
+Each episode's soundtrack consist of unreleased songs, demos and instrumentals produced by JPEGMafia.
 Artists that have featured on the vlog series include Danny Brown, Kenny Beats, Lykke Li, Orville Peck, Saba and more.
 Hendricks has also appeared on The Cave, a YouTube series created by hip hop producer Kenny Beats.

 Hendricks is a fan of professional wrestling, and has incorporated several references to it in his songs.
 He made an appearance for wrestling promotion All Elite Wrestling (AEW) on an episode of their television show AEW Dynamite in September 2020.
 In 2021, AEW star Darby Allin was featured on Hendricks's thirteenth HTBAR episode.

 Hendricks appeared on the 7th episode of season 5 of The Eric Andre Show, and competed in the third Rapper Warrior Ninja sketch—a parody of the TV show Sasuke (which aired in the United States of America under the title Ninja Warrior) and its American spin-off American Ninja Warrior.
 Hendricks competed along with Lil Yachty, Murs, Trippie Redd, and Zack Fox in a challenge to cross a platform while freestyling and dodging various attacks.
-Hendricks fell off the platform while freestyling and failed.

 Personal life

-In a 2019 interview with Highsnobiety, Hendricks shared that: "I was raised kind of religious, but I'm not a religious person, I think a lot of Black people grow up in religious households whether they like to or not".
+In a 2019 interview with Highsnobiety, Hendricks shared that: "I was raised kind of religious, but I'm not a religious person—I think a lot of black people grow up in religious households whether they like to or not."